Armitage Trail: Selling Scarface

 Producer Howard Hughes eventually approached Trail about his novel with the interest of adapting it as a movie.
 Trail sold the rights to Scarface to Hughes for $25,000, relocating to Los Angeles in the process, where he lived at 3811 Delmas Terrace St. After selling the rights to Scarface, W.R.
 Burnett, who worked on the screenplay, stated that Trail began to struggle with alcoholism.
 Trail lived flamboyantly in Hollywood, rapidly gaining weight, wearing wide-brimmed Borsalino hats, and hiring a black chauffeur and a servant named Elijah Ford.

 Death

-Trail never lived to see the movie Scarface finished, as during October 1930 he died of heart attack at the Paramount Theatre.
-He is buried in building C, crypt 237, the Hollywood Forever Cemetery.
+Trail never lived to see the movie Scarface finished, as during October 1930 he died of a heart attack at the Paramount Theatre.
+He is buried in building C, crypt 237, at the Hollywood Forever Cemetery.

 The Thirteenth Guest

-Trail's first novel, published in 1929, was named The Thirteenth Guest, and concerned the investigation of the murder of fictional character Marie Morgan.
-A private detective, named in the first movie as Phil Winston and in the second as Johnny Smith, surveys the crime scene.
+Trail's first novel, The Thirteenth Guest, was originally published in 1929 under the title of The Morgan Murders, and concerned the investigation of the murder of fictional character Marie Morgan.
+A private detective surveys the crime scene.
 The scene is Morgan's grandfather's mansion, where he was also murdered 13 years prior.
 The novel was later adapted as the film The Thirteenth Guest in 1932 by Albert Ray, and then was remade as Mystery of the 13th Guest in 1943 by William Beaudine.